Terreii/andromeda-viewer/README.md

 Enter those commands in a terminal (cmd or PowerShell on Windows) and press enter to run them.

 ### Getting SL Protocol documentation
-All documentation for the SL-protocol can be found in the [SL-Wiki](http://wiki.secondlife.com/wiki/Protocol)
+The [SL-Wiki](http://wiki.secondlife.com/wiki/Protocol) has most documentation for the SL-protocol.

 ### Known Issues